-At the University of Georgia, Walker set an NCAA freshman rushing record and helped capture the national collegiate football title.
-He earned consensus All-American honors three consecutive years, set 10 NCAA records, 15 Southeastern Conference records, 30 Georgia all-time records, and capped a sensational college career by earning the 1982 Heisman Trophy in his junior year.
+As a freshman at the University of Georgia, Herschel Walker ran for 1,616 yards, scoring 15 touchdowns, and setting an NCAA freshman rushing record.
+He led the Bulldogs to victory in 12 out of 12 games, including the national collegiate championship.
+Walker earned consensus All-American honors three consecutive years, set 10 NCAA records, 15 Southeastern Conference records, 30 Georgia all-time records, and capped a sensational college career by earning the coveted Heisman Trophy in his junior year.

 Walker joined the Dallas Cowboys in 1986, where he led the entire NFL in rushing and earned All-Pro honors.
 Walker moved to the Minnesota Vikings as starting running back in 1989.
 In 1992, he joined the Philadelphia Eagles football team but returned to the Dallas Cowboys in 1996.
 He retired from the NFL in 1997.

-Walker was one of the top running backs in the pros, gaining more yards than anyone in professional football history, counting his seasons in both the NFL and USFL.
+Walker was one of the top running backs in the pros.
 He finished his professional career with a total of 8,225 yards and 61 rushing touchdowns.
 He also caught 512 passes for 4,859 yards and 21 scores.

 Herschel Walker has worked with numerous charitable and educational organizations.
 In 1981, he became the first Academy of Achievement honor student to return to the annual program as a recipient of the Golden Plate Award.
 In 2002, he was voted into the College Football Hall of Fame and was selected as the second greatest player in college football history, just behind the legendary Red Grange.